 7. The relevant steps of the procedure as specified in the figure above are executed.

-8. The old SGW-C sends Sx Session Release Request to the old SGW-U to release the Sx session.
+8. The old SGW-C sends Sx Session Termination Request to the old SGW-U to release the Sx session.

-9. The old SGW-U sends Sx Session Release Response to the old SGW-C confirming the release of the Sx session.
+9. The old SGW-U sends Sx Session Termination Response to the old SGW-C confirming the release of the Sx session.

 10. The relevant steps of the procedure as specified in the figure above are executed.